utah-cs3550-fa24/assignments/hw6.md

 Next, we will download the jQuery library that we will be using.
 In the root of your repository, execute the following command:

-    git submodule add https://github.com/jquery/jquery static/jquery
+    git submodule add https://github.com/jquery/jquery -b 4.0.0-beta static/jquery

-> [!CAUTION]
-> An earlier version of these instructions instead asked you to
-> download the `3.x-stable` branch of jQuery, which doesn't work as it
-> does not support modules.
-If you did so, execute the following
-> command from the same folder:
->
->     git -C static/jquery checkout main
->
-> This should switch your jQuery download to the latest `main` branch.
-> You will be asked to (and should) commit the `.gitmodules` file.

-This will download the latest version of jQuery, to a folder named `jquery` inside your static folder.
+This will download a recent version of jQuery to a folder named `jquery` inside your `static` folder.
 It should take about a minute to run.
 If you see any lines beginning with `fatal` or `error`, something has gone wrong.
 Get help immediately.
 If you do not, commit and push your changes to Github; the changes should be to a new file called